kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

     - At the container level: `podspec.container[i].securityContext.windows.gmsaCredSpec`

 #### GMSAAuthorizer Admission Controller Webhook
-A new admission controller webhook, GMSAAuthorizer will be implemented to act on pod creation and updates.
+A new admission controller webhook, GMSAAuthorizer, will be implemented to act on pod creation and updates.

-During pod creation, GMSAAuthorizer will first check for references to names of GMSACredSpec objects either through annotations or podspec fields.
-Each reference will be looked up using the name.
-If the name is not found, pod creation is failed with a 404 Not Found error.
-If found, the contents of the `credspec` field of the GMSACredSpec object will be used to populate the annotations `pod.alpha.kubernetes.io/windows-gmsa-credspec` and `podspec.container[i].securityContext.windows.gmsaCredSpecName` [in Alpha] or fields `podspec.securityContext.windows.gmsaCredSpec` and `podspec.container[i].securityContext.windows.gmsaCredSpec` [Beta onwards].
+During pod creation, GMSAAuthorizer will first check for references to names of GMSACredSpec objects either through annotations or securityContext fields described above.
+If the GMSACredSpec object is not found, pod creation is failed with a 404 NotFound error.
+If found, the contents of the `credspec` field of the GMSACredSpec object will be used to:
+  - Populate the contents of the credspec JSON annotations or securityContext fields if not already specified.
+  - Check in a deep-equal fashion, the contents of the credspec JSON annotations or securityContext fields if already specified.
+If the check fails, pod creation will be failed with 400: BadRequest

-Next, GMSAAuthorizer will ensure the service account specified for the pod is authorized for a special `use` verb on the GMSACredSpec objects whose `credspec` field has been used to populate the gmsaCredSpec annotations/fields in the podspec.
+Next, GMSAAuthorizer will ensure the service account specified for the pod is authorized for a special `use` verb on the GMSACredSpec objects whose name is specified through the annotations or securityContext fields.
 GMSAAuthorizer will generate custom `AttributesRecord`s with `verb` set to `use`, `name` set to the GMSACredSpec object and `user` set to the service account of the pod.
 Finally, the `AttributesRecord`s will be passed to authorizers to check against RBAC configurations.
 A failure from the authorizes results in a 403: Forbidden.

-During pod updates, changes to the credspec annotations will be blocked by GMSAAuthorizer.
+During pod updates, changes to the credspec annotations will be blocked by GMSAAuthorizer and failed with 400: BadRequest.

+If the webhook is not installed and configured, no authorization checks will be performed on the contents of the credspec JSON.
+This will allow arbitrary credspec JSON to be specified for pods/containers and sent down to the container runtime.

 #### Changes in CRI's WindowsContainerSecurityContext struct and DetermineEffectiveSecurityContext
   - A new field `CredentialSpec String` will be added to `WindowsContainerSecurityContext`